-Further, the above risks may be exacerbated by rising global political tensions such as those arising from the ongoing Russia-Ukraine and Israel-Hamas crises, which have the potential to adversely affect global capital and credit markets and may contribute to global economic instability which, in turn, could have an adverse effect on QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.
+Further, the above risks may be exacerbated by rising global political tensions such as those arising from the ongoing Russia-Ukraine crisis and increased tensions in the Middle East, including the Israel-Hamas war, which have the potential to adversely affect global capital and credit markets and may contribute to global economic instability which, in turn, could have an adverse effect on QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.

 QNB has historically relied on corporate, retail and Qatari sovereign or public sector entity (PSE) deposits to meet most of its funding needs.
 Such deposits are subject to fluctuation due to certain factors outside QNB's control, such as any possible loss of confidence and competitive pressures, which could result in a significant outflow of deposits within a short period of time.
-As at 31 December 2023, 74.6 per cent. of QNB's funding (which includes amounts due to banks, customer deposits, debt securities and other borrowings) had remaining maturities of one year or less or were payable on demand.
+As at 31 December 2024, 77.0 per cent. of QNB's funding (which includes amounts due to banks, customer deposits, debt securities and other borrowings) had remaining maturities of one year or less or were payable on demand.
 Moreover, QNB is reliant on certain large deposits from a limited group of government-related and private sector corporate customers.
-It should be noted that the Government, through the Qatar Investment Authority (the "QIA"), holds a 50 per cent. stake in QNB, and QNB is categorised as a Domestic Systemically Important Bank ("DSIB").
-As at 31 December 2023, QNB's top 20 depositors accounted for 25.9 per cent. of its total deposits.
-If a substantial portion of QNB's depositors withdraw their demand deposits or do not roll over their time deposits at maturity, QNB may need to seek other sources of funding to meet its funding requirements, and there can be no assurance that QNB will be able to obtain additional funding on commercially reasonable terms as and when required, or at all.
-If QNB is unable to refinance or replace such deposits with alternative sources of funding or meet its liquidity needs, through deposits, the interbank markets or international capital markets, it could have an adverse effect on QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and ONB's ability to perform its obligations under the Deed of Guarantee.
+It should be noted that the Government, through the Oatar Investment Authority (the "OIA"), holds a 50 per cent. stake in ONB, and ONB is categorised as a Domestic Systemically Important Bank ("DSIB").
+As at 31 December 2024, ONB's top 20 depositors accounted for 24.6 per cent, of its total customer deposits.
+If a substantial portion of ONB's depositors withdraw their demand deposits or do not roll over their time deposits at maturity, ONB may need to seek other sources of funding to meet its funding requirements, and there can be no assurance that ONB will be able to obtain additional funding on commercially reasonable terms as and when required, or at all.
+If QNB is unable to refinance or replace such deposits with alternative sources of funding or meet its liquidity needs, through deposits, the interbank markets or international capital markets, it could have an adverse effect on QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.